Practical tips and thought-provoking ideas for navigating the world of work with more humanity. Don’t miss a post–sign up for our newsletter!

 Your worklife is the ongoing conversation between your work and your sense of self.
 Here you’ll find fresh perspectives, practical tips, and gentle questions to help you explore what matters most to you, so you can build the worklife that fits you best.
 From shifting workplace trends to new data on wellbeing, we’ll connect the bigger picture to your everyday experience.

-Since the pandemic, quality relationships in the workplace have been growing scarcer—and increasingly more important to us.
 With one in five employees saying they feel lonely every day, it’s high time we found new ways to meaningfully connect.
-To get
+We used the Map of Meaning’s “Unity with Others” pathway get started.

 An ongoing tug-of-war between our realities and our dreams is central to any meaningful worklife.
-In this piece, we unpack this key tension using the Map of Meaning framework—and explore how connecting the two can enable us to thrive at
+In this piece, we unpack this key tension using the Map of Meaning framework - and explore how connecting the two can enable us to thrive at work.